 The Boyne Greenway begins in Drogheda and runs alongside the River Boyne all the way to the Battle of the Boyne Visitor Centre, located at Oldbridge.
 There are plans, currently in the Feasibility stage, to continue the Greenway from Oldbridge Estate all the way to Andy Brennan Park in Navan, thus joining up the Boyne Greenway all the way to Drogheda.
 For more detailed information on the Boyne Greenway, click here.

-The Boyne Valley to Lakelands County Greenway, which will run along the route of the old railway line from Navan to Kingscourt.
+The Boyne Valley to Lakelands Greenway runs along the route of the old railway line from Navan to Kingscourt.
 It passes through the villages of Wilkinstown, Castletown, Nobber and Kilmainhamwood before ending in Kingscourt, and is currently in several stages of development.
 For more information, click here.

 Have your say…